 The Baloren line that has ruled the nation of Savlinor for millennia has never made serious attempts to establish settlements or a presence within the region.
 Generations of Savlinorians have heeded the advice of staying on the leeward side of the Fangtooth Mountains for their own good.
-A single outpost at Dorom Pass in Myrazod keeps a watchful eye on the ferocious denizens of Leyvan.
-The outpost hasn't been tested since a massive rockslide buried the Leyvan side of the pass some fifty years ago.
+A single outpost at Dorom Pass in Myrazod historically kept a watchful eye on the ferocious beasts of Leyvan.
+The outpost hasn't been tested since a massive rockslide buried the Leyvan side of the pass more than fifty years ago.
 The tribes of Kralizan have occasionally launched raids into Vilmarch and Myrazod that started in Leyvan.
-These raiding parties are typically no larger than fifty in size and the prisoners captured in these assaults claim to have taken a subterranean passage leading from the lands of Kralizan to the northwestern corner of Leyvan before conducting their raids within Savlinor.
+These raiding parties are typically no larger than fifty in size and the prisoners captured in these assaults claim to have taken a subterranean passage leading from the lands of Kralizan to the northwestern corner of Leyvan before conducting their raids in other areas of Savlinor.

-During King Kyrix's reign, Savlinor's approach to Leyvan has not appreciably changed.
+During King Kyrix's reign, the rest of Savlinor's approach to the wild lands of Leyvan was that of mutual ignorance.
 King Kyrix had reached a truce with a particularly vicious red dragon by the name of Cralthion.
 Both ignored the claimed territory of the other, with Leyvan being considered the domain of the dragon.

-After years of training, Moirette Baloren began her quest to establish a legitimate claim to power within the lands of Savlinor.
+After four centuries of Kyrix's reign, Moirette Baloren began her quest to establish a legitimate claim to power within the lands of Savlinor.
 She set out in the hopes of deposing her uncle and seeing her cousin and rightful king, Duke Felix Baloren, rule the island nation.

 With her three most trusted friends at her side, Moirette formed the Vanguard and, after years of preparation for this specific fight, traveled to Leyvan and defeated Cralthion in battle in 32,000.
 In doing so, and with Moirette's royal blood, the Vanguard established a rightful claim to the lands of Leyvan with Moirette as lady of its lands.
 Through their connection with the land and Lady Moirette, the other three members of the Vanguard also gained the gifts of Terramancy from Terranox.
-The four members of the Vanguard, financially backed by Duke Felix Baloren of Galbris, began establishing the nation of Leyvan.
+The four members of the Vanguard, financially backed by (at the time) Duke Felix Baloren of Galbris, began establishing the nation of Leyvan.
 Word spread throughout Terranox that an upstart group of adventurers had slain a red dragon and had been recognized by Terranox as having a rightful claim to rule the land.